Daylight Camera Instructions

-If the connector breaks, you can hold still use hot glue to hold the cable in place – but its best to be gentle and patient to avoid breakage.
+If the connector breaks, you can hold still use hot glue or tape (not superglue) to hold the cable in place – but its best to be gentle and patient to avoid breakage.

-The ribbon cable can easily detach from the PI Zero.
-We recommend mounting both to a piece of card to protect the connection.
+The ribbon cable of the camera can easily detach from the PI Zero.
+We recommend mounting the camera and Pi Zero to a piece of card to protect the connection.

 11. In 'boot', open ‘_naturewatch-configuration.txt’.
 Tip: You may need to eject the Micro SD Card and reinsert it again before you can view the contents

 12. The name and password of your Camera can be edited by rewriting the appropriate lines which are by default ‘MyNaturewatch’ and ‘badgersandfoxes’ respectively.
 There is no requirement to change the default names, but the option is available to provide choice or for situations where there is an intention to run multiple cameras simultaneously.

 Please note that any new name password must contain at least eight characters of letters or numbers.
 Be sure to save the file if you make changes.

 Note: 'Connect to home network' is for a future feature.

 Test Your Camera

 13. Insert the micro SD card into the silver socket on the Pi Zero - the metal contacts on the SD Card should face toward the green board.